AntonioFasano/BloomR/README.md

 **Browser oddities**

 Downloading a file _as is_  from you browser can be tangled.
-Anyway, choosing Text or All-Files in the save-as option from the browser Save dialog should do the trick.
-Then, double quoting the file name should give the proper extension, without extra suffix.
-Anyway, in as far as the format is text (not HTML), even if you get a distorted name, like "bloomr_build_R.txt", you can always adjust the `source()`-path accordingly.
+Normally you need to a) select  All Files in the Save-as option of the browser Save dialog and b)   double-quote the filename.
+In as far as the format is text (not HTML), even if you get a distorted name, like "bloomr_build_R.txt", you can always adjust the `source()`-path accordingly.
 Yes, bowsers are strange sometimes.